UniversalSuperBox/ttv-static-site/content/en/_index.md

 ## Community Closet
 Featuring a wide variety of clothing and accessories FREE for anyone who identies as a member of the LBGTQIA2S+ community

-Next Event: Not yet scheduled.
-Stay tuned!
+Next Event: May 3rd and 4th, 2025

 **[More Information]({{< ref "/closet" >}})**